RPNATION1/ingest-anythingGHOSTAI/README.md

 **For text files**

 - The input files are converted into PDF by PdfItDown
-- The PDF text is extracted using LlamaIndex Docling reader
+- The PDF text is extracted using LlamaIndex-compatible reader
 - The text is chunked exploiting Chonkie's functionalities
-- The chunks are embedded thanks to Sentence Transformers models
+- The chunks are embedded thanks to an Embedding model from Sentence Transformers, OpenAI, Cohere, Jina AI or Model2Vec
-- The embeddings are loaded into a Qdrant vector database
+- The embeddings are loaded into a LlamaIndex-compatible vector database

 **For code files**

 - The text is extracted from code files using LlamaIndex SimpleDirectoryReader
 - The text is chunked exploiting Chonkie's CodeChunker
-- The chunks are embedded thanks to Sentence Transformers models
+- The chunks are embedded thanks to an Embedding model from Sentence Transformers, OpenAI, Cohere, Jina AI or Model2Vec
-- The embeddings are loaded into a Qdrant vector database
+- The embeddings are loaded into a LlamaIndex-compatible vector database

 **For Agent Workflow**

 - Initialize a vector database (e.g., Qdrant, Weaviate).
 - Initialize a language model (LLM) (e.g., OpenAI).
 - Create an `IngestAgent` instance.